#eye #eye

 “UQ Art Museum's latest free exhibition ponders the labour, data, infrastructure and all-round pervasiveness of our always-online world” - CONCRETE PLAYGROUND

-Xanthe acknowledges the traditional owners of the land on which their work is made, the Widjabul/Wyabul people of the Bundjalung Nation, the Gadigal people of the Eora Nation, and the Wurundjeri people of the Kulin Nation.
-They pay their respects to elders, past, present, and emerging.
+Xanthe acknowledges the traditional owners of the land on which their work is made, the Wurundjeri people of the Kulin Nation, the Widjabul/Wyabul people of the Bundjalung Nation, and the Gadigal people of the Eora Nation.
+They pay their respects to elders, past and present.
 Sovereignty was never ceded.
 Always was, always will be Aboriginal land.